Snake: Fossils

-There is fossil evidence to suggest that snakes may have evolved from burrowing lizards, during the Cretaceous Period.
+There is fossil evidence to suggest that snakes may have evolved from burrowing lizards during the Cretaceous Period.
 An early fossil snake relative, Najash rionegrina, was a two-legged burrowing animal with a sacrum, and was fully terrestrial.
-One extant analog of these putative ancestors is the earless monitor Lanthanotus of Borneo (though it also is semiaquatic).
+Najash, which lived 95 million years ago, also had a skull with several features typical for lizards, but had evolved some of the mobile skull joints that define the flexible skull in most modern snakes.
+The species did not show any resemblances to the modern burrowing blind snakes, which have often been seen as the most primitive group of extant forms.
+One extant analog of these putative ancestors is the earless monitor Lanthanotus of Borneo (though it is also semiaquatic).
 Subterranean species evolved bodies streamlined for burrowing, and eventually lost their limbs.
 According to this hypothesis, features such as the transparent, fused eyelids (brille) and loss of external ears evolved to cope with fossorial difficulties, such as scratched corneas and dirt in the ears.
 Some primitive snakes are known to have possessed hindlimbs, but their pelvic bones lacked a direct connection to the vertebrae.
 These include fossil species like Haasiophis, Pachyrhachis and Eupodophis, which are slightly older than Najash.

 This hypothesis was strengthened in 2015 by the discovery of a 113-million-year-old fossil of a four-legged snake in Brazil that has been named Tetrapodophis amplectus.
 It has many snake-like features, is adapted for burrowing and its stomach indicates that it was preying on other animals.
 It is currently uncertain if Tetrapodophis is a snake or another species, in the squamate order, as a snake-like body has independently evolved at least 26 times.
 Tetrapodophis does not have distinctive snake features in its spine and skull.
 A study in 2021 places the animal in a group of extinct marine lizards from the Cretaceous period known as dolichosaurs and not directly related to snakes.